Best Brooklyn Nets Betting Sites In NJ

 What does the new Brooklyn Nets court look like?

-It features a simplified Nets’ logo at center court and is weathered wood and concrete gray-colored, representing playground courts, brownstone-lined streets, Brooklyn’s industrial past, and the grit and determination of the borough.
+Several years ago, the Brooklyn Nets unveiled a new home court at Barclays Center.
+It features a simplified Nets logo at center court and is weathered wood and concrete gray-colored, representing playground courts, brownstone-lined streets, Brooklyn’s industrial past, and the grit and determination of the borough.

-Players also appear to shine and stand out quite differently on Nets TV broadcasts because of the different color of the floor compared to other NBA arenas.
+Players also appear to shine and stand out quite differently on Nets TV broadcasts because of the floor’s different color compared to other NBA arenas.

 Nets broadcasters

-The YES Network owns the Brooklyn Nets’ TV and digital broadcast rights under a $20 million a year deal the two signed in 2015.
-The Nets and Entercom have a deal for the team’s radio broadcast rights which means the games can be heard on WFAN through the 2020-21 season.
+The YES Network owns the Brooklyn Nets’ TV and digital broadcast rights.
+The Nets and Audacy have a deal for the team’s radio broadcast rights, which means the games can be heard on WFAN.

-Ryan Ruocco does the TV play-by-play, and Richard Jefferson is the color analyst.
+Ryan Ruocco handles the TV play-by-play for most games, with Ian Eagle also calling 10-15 games this year.
+Both are joined by Sarah Kustok as the color analyst.
 Chris Carrino does the Nets’ radio play-by-play with Tim Capstraw as color commentary.

-Best sports bars to watch the Nets in New York City-area
+Best sports bars to watch the Nets in the New York City area

 The NBA.com Brooklyn Nets Bar Network includes the following New York City-area establishments that are widely considered great places to watch the Nets play: